 The address of the superintendent's office is 310 E. Market Street Mabank, TX 75147.

-The address of the principal's' office is 18786 East Hwy 175 Mabank, TX 75147.
+The address of the principal's office is 18786 East Hwy 175 Mabank, TX 75147.

 A parent (or eligible student) may inspect the student's records and request a correction if the records are considered inaccurate, misleading, or otherwise in violation of the student's privacy rights.
 A request to correct a student's record should be submitted to the campus principal.
 The request must clearly identify the part of the record that should be corrected and include an explanation of how the information in the record is inaccurate.
 If the district denies the request to amend the records, the parent or eligible student has the right to request a hearing.
 If the records are not amended as a result of the hearing, the parent or eligible student has 30 school days to exercise the right to place a statement commenting on the information in the student's record.
 Although improperly recorded grades may be challenged, contesting a student's grade in a course is handled through the general complaint process found in policy FNG(LOCAL).
 A grade issued by a classroom teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading policy.
-[See FINALITY OF GRADES at FNG(LEGAL), principal's or superintendent's office or on the district's Web site at www.mabank isd.net.
+[See FINALITY OF GRADES at FNG(LEGAL),

+The district's policy regarding student records found at FL(LEGAL) and (LOCAL) is available from the principal's or superintendent's office or on the district's Web site at www.mabank isd.net.
 The parent's or eligible student's right of access to and copies of student records do not extend to all records.
 Materials that are not considered educational records-such as a teacher's personal notes about a student that are shared only with a substitute teacher-do not have to be made available to the parents or student.